If you’re looking for some awesome canned salmon recipes, you’ve come to the right place!

 To offset that, I usually add a pinch of garlic and some diced scallions.
-Sometimes I add sesame seeds, as well, for their crunch.

 It’s light, fluffy, and airy, and it has a spectacular herby taste, thanks to the nutmeg, chives, parsley, and pepper.

-It’s a little high in calories, but with only 15 carbs per serving, the carb count is pretty reasonable for a complete meal.
+This dish is a little high in calories, but with only 15 carbs per serving, the carb count is pretty reasonable for a complete meal.

 9. Salmon Wraps

-The result will undoubtedly be appetizing.
+The resulting dish will undoubtedly be appetizing.

 10. Salmon Chowder